tannerbroberts/tannerbroberts.github.io/README.md

         2) Every component fills the height and width 100% Folder Structure:
         1) Components that appear only once inside of one other component will exist in a folder of that component.
+        2) Shared components will live in the shared components folder
     State:
-        1) Make state as close to immutable as possible
-        2) Derrive what I can from the minimum amount of state possible
+        1) Derrive what I can from the minimum amount of state possible